-Your Shoulders in Downward Facing Dog
+Where Are Your Shoulders in Downward Facing Dog?

 I think we can all agree about one thing with regard to your shoulders in downward facing dog.
-None of us like to see our yoga students shoulders stuck up in their ears.
+None of us like to see our yoga students’ shoulders stuck up in their ears.
 How do we get our shoulders out of our ears?
-In addition what is the effect of this on our elbows, wrists, and hands?
+In addition, what is the effect of this on our elbows, wrists, and hands?
 Or is it the other way around?
 Do our hands, wrists and elbows have an effect on our shoulders?

 All of the “separate” elements that make the arm are actually linked together.
 The “separate” parts are the scapula, shoulder joint, elbow, wrist, and hand.

 This same concept is also true of the leg, however there is one critical difference.
 At the proximal (top) end of the leg is the pelvis and at the proximal end of the arm is the scapula.
 The pelvis doesn’t have the ability to move around in the same way that the scapula can move.
-The major difference here is that when the scapula moves it also changes the position of the shoulder joint and humerus in space, changing its relationship to the other elements of the arm.
+The major difference here is that when the scapula moves it changes the position of the shoulder joint and humerus in space, which also changes its relationship to the other elements of the arm.

 The Scapular and Shoulder Movement